carlosschults/carlosschults.github.io/_posts/2024-01-22-git-bisect-intro.md

 As you can see, this commit made a change to the `if` statement that tests for negative numbers, adding an equals sign to the comparison.
 That way, the error will be thrown regardless of whether the `negatives` array has elements.

 Now that you know how the bug was introduced, it's super easy to fix it.
+To end the bisect session, just run `git bisect reset`.
+That way, you'll be back to the point in which you originally started.

 ## A Note About "Good" and "Bad"